sharmadhiraj86/TextSummarization_NLP/README.md

-# Extractive text summarization NLP project using TF-IDF and Word2Vec, including comprehensive data preprocessing and exploratory data analysis.
+# Extractive text summarization NLP project using TF-IDF and Word2Vec.